HarbyElectro/CAE_GAN_Vectorization/configs/README.md

 Each configuration file stores dataset paths, model settings, training parameters, and output locations.

-These files are useful for reproducible research because they document the exact settings used for each experiment.

 ## Files

 - `cae_celeba.yaml` — configuration for training the Convolutional Autoencoder on CelebA.